 Be There For Your Child… And Be Present

 So why am I making such a fuss over getting things done and pressuring my poor son to rush with me?
 In fact, Sam’s leisure behavior can jolly well be educating me on the most important lesson of my life – to enjoy life in the present moment.
 What was hard for me was to let go of my need to reach perfection in parenting and to be patient with my child.

 When I hit that realization, I began to take a little more effort to include time to allow Sam to explore if we had to go somewhere.
-For example, if we had to reach school by 8.30 am, we should leave the house by 8.00 am to allow him time to make his pit stops on his way to school.
-And if he takes a little longer than what was planned, I would remind myself that I should enjoy this precious moments with him alone, while he is still young – looking at the ants crawling by and laughing at each other while chasing the pigeons off the grass next to school, before these becomes only a memory.
+For example, if we had to reach school by 8.30am, we should leave the house by 8am to allow him time to make his pit stops on his way to school.
+And if he takes a little longer than what was planned, I would remind myself that I should enjoy these precious moments with him alone, while he is still young – looking at the ants crawling by and laughing at each other while chasing the pigeons off the grass next to the school, before these becomes only a memory.

 No matter how many tasks I may try to clear on time, there will never be enough time in a day for me to complete them.
 And if I choose to clear the tasks over my child who desired to spend a few moments with me building his favourite Legos, I know that I will regret when I see the disappointment on his face and know that I have missed a precious opportunity to bond with him.

 Whenever the day has ended, I will always be amazed at how fast a day or a week flew by, and how much Sam has grown!
 In a blink of an eye, he is already almost 2 years old.
 Soon, he will go to school and need me no more.
 I really need a constant reminder to enjoy what I have now and to live in the present moment.
 To stop worrying about the future, and planning for what is ahead.
 Before I know it, time would have flown by and the time we have with our precious babies will have to be no more.